-NetSuite’s ERP solution has grown rapidly in popularity across middle to large-size corporations since it was founded 20 years ago by the then-Chairman and CTO of Oracle.
-It is widely viewed as the first cloud software ERP, and as opposed to many cloud solutions today, NetSuite has always been offered on a SaaS-basis.
-Today, NetSuite counts over 15,000 customers globally across multiple industries from retail and manufacturing, through advertising and media, to technology and professional services.
+NetSuite’s ERP solution has grown rapidly in popularity across middle- to large-sized corporations since it was founded 20+ years ago by the then-Chairman and CTO of Oracle.
+It is widely viewed as the first cloud software ERP, and as opposed to many cloud solutions today, NetSuite has always been offered on a SaaS basis.
+Today, NetSuite counts 15,000+ customers globally across industries from retail and manufacturing, through advertising and media, to technology and professional services.

 NetSuite Strengths and Features

 In addition to being fully cloud-based, NetSuite has a few key strengths and features, including: